Saxon Earley: Career

 Earley joined Norwich City at under-9 level, and turned professional in 2021, before signing a one-year extension in February 2022.
 He moved on loan to Stevenage in July 2022.
-He signed for Plymouth Argyle in January 2023, for an undisclosed fee.
+He signed for Plymouth Argyle in January 2023 for an undisclosed fee.

+He moved on loan to Wycombe Wanderers on 1 February 2024.

+On 30 August 2024, he joined League One side, Lincoln City on a season-long loan.
+Earley made his debut against Chesterfield in the EFL Trophy coming off the bench in a 1–0 defeat.
+On 14 January 2025, he was recalled from his loan having played just three games for Lincoln.

+On 9 June 2025, Earley returned to Stevenage on a free transfer.